 To perform a system restore on a Macbook with a Mac operating system, you will need to follow these steps:

-- Step 1: First go to utilities windows in macOS Recover
+- Step 1: First, go to the Utilities windows in macOS Recover.

 Here are some things to keep in mind as you reinstall your mac computer.
 If the system restores the process and cannot see your disk or says your disk cannot be installed, you will need to erase your disk first.